 - bolster their social and emotional skills and their cultural and racial awareness

-- develop skills to resolve conflicts and problems in a restorative way rather than a punitive way
+- develop skills to resolve conflicts and problem-solve, and repair harm in restorative ways rather than impose punishment

-Our approach to restorative practices includes these components:
+Our restorative strategy in schools includes these components:

-- Training and coaching for school staff in social and emotional learning (SEL) and restorative practices to prepare them to facilitate, or “keep,” daily or weekly restorative circles for all students using an SEL curriculum (The 4Rs, C Squad, or Building Belonging).
+- Training and coaching for school staff in social and emotional learning (SEL) and restorative practices to prepare them to facilitate, or “keep,” daily or weekly restorative circles for all students using one of Morningside Center's curricula (The 4Rs, C Squad, or Building Belonging).

-- Restorative circles for all students that both build community and strengthen social and emotional skills.
-Restorative circles use a highly structured process – including sitting in a circle, passing a “talking piece” to speak, and placing a “center piece” (an object or words that are meaningful to the group) at the center of the circle.
+- Participation in restorative circles for all students to both build community and strengthen social and emotional skills.
+Restorative circles use a highly structured process – including sitting in a circle around a meaningful “center piece” (a selection of words and/or objects that are meaningful to the group), passing a “talking piece” to speak, and using opening and closing ceremonies to set the circle apart from other spaces in our lives.
 Over time, the circle becomes a community where everyone feels heard and valued.
 In this setting, using an age-appropriate curriculum, young people and adults develop and practice social and emotional skills such as understanding and managing feelings, relating well to others, appreciating differences, and dealing well with conflict.
-These skills are the very ones needed to prevent conflicts from happening and respond to them in a restorative way when they do.
+These skills are the very ones needed to prevent conflicts, mistakes, and harm from occurring.
+But they are also the ones needed to respond to them in a constructive, restorative way so that resolution, repair, and learning become possible.

-- Training and coaching for staff in using restorative interventions to address situations in which harm has been done, creating an alternative to punitive discipline.
-Through this process, the person who caused the harm meets with the person who was harmed, together with other members of the community.
-Under the guidance of a skilled facilitator, they explore the impact of the harmful action and decide together how to heal the harm and restore the community.
+- Training and coaching for staff in using restorative interventions to address conflict or situations in which harm has been done, creating a positive alternative to punitive discipline.
+Through this process, the people involved in the situation meet, together with other members of the community.
+Under the guidance of skilled facilitators, they explore the impact of the conflict or harmful action and decide together how to address the conflict, heal the harm, and restore the community.

-- Support for staff in having courageous conversations about race so that they can become more aware of implicit and explicit barriers to creating an equitable learning environment for all young people.
+- Support for staff in having brave conversations about race so that they can become more aware of implicit and explicit barriers to creating an equitable learning environment for all young people.

-- Support for principals and their planning teams in rethinking school discipline policies to ensure that they are aligned with SEL and restorative approaches, helped by a facilitator and detailed guide.
+- Support for principals and their teams in rethinking school discipline policies and practices at their school to ensure that they are aligned with SEL and restorative approaches.
+This process is facilitated by a Morningside Center staff developer supported by a detailed rethinking discipline guide.

-- Engaging parents and all members of the school community in using SEL and restorative practices to support young peoples’ positive development.
+- Engaging parents and all members of the school community in using SEL and restorative practices throughout the school day to support young peoples’ positive development, and to benefit the community as a whole.